DenizenScript/DenizenPastingWebsite/README.md

 - It is strongly recommended you run this webserver behind a reverse proxy like Apache2 or Nginx.

 For testing on Windows, `start.ps1` is also available to run via powershell.

+### Console Commands Available

+- `stop`: close the server.
+- `rebuild`: Internal LiteDB rebuild.
+- `flush`: Internal LiteDB checkpoint flush.
+- `resubmit_all`: Resubmits all pastes internally.
+Useful to apply data format changes if relevant.
+- `render_type (type)`: rerenders all pastes of a given type.
+Useful to apply render output changes if relevant.
+- `remove_bot_post (id)`: marks a paste as a spambot paste and removes it from public view (the on-page admin button is preferred).

 ### Configuration